[ Blog/News ]

 Issues involving or crossing over property lines can be contentious and time-consuming.
 Cooperation and compromise are often key to keeping costs down and obtaining prompt resolution.
 Many problems can be circumvented by providing prior notice and doing your homework to pinpoint the ownership of a boundary line improvement, and by entering into agreements ahead of time before and issue arises.

-Bennett Taylor, Esq.
+Co-Authored By Bennett Taylor, Esq.

 Bennett Taylor is an associate attorney at Leahy Fjelstead Peryea.
 He lives in the Greenwood neighborhood of Seattle with wife Lindsay, their new daughter Sloane, and his cat, Peanut.

-Allison Peryea, Esq.
+Co-Authored By Allison Peryea, Esq.

 Allison Peryea is a shareholder attorney at Leahy Fjelstad Peryea in Seattle, Washington.
 Her law firm almost exclusively focuses its practice on serving community association clients.
 Allison’s practice includes litigation, covenant enforcement, and general counsel assistance to clients.
 She is a member of the WSCAI Communications Committee and a former editor of the WSCAI Journal.
 She is also a humor columnist for national website Above the Law.